palak21/Performed-text-mining-on-tweets-using-keywords-to-find-the-availability-of-hospital-beds-in-the-stat/README.md

 f.
 Clear the search bar and type CloudWatchFull.
 Select the check box for CloudWatchFullAccess.
 g.
 Choose Next: Tags to add optional tags.
 h.
-Choose Next: Review and for Role name, type web-log-ec2-role.
+Choose Next: Review and for Role name, type tweet-search-role.
 i.
 Choose Create role.
 8. Return to the EC2 launch wizard tab (Figure 3) and next to the IAM role, click the refresh icon.
 Then, select web-log-ec2-role.